Dry Eyelids: Causes, Symptoms, And Treatment

 Can retinol cause dry eyelids?

-In some cases, retinol may cause excessive dryness and irritation, especially when applied to the delicate skin around the eyes.
+In some cases, retinol may cause excessive dryness and irritation, especially when applied to the delicate skin around the eyes, potentially leading to dry skin around eyes.

 Discover the seven best ways to effectively cure dry eyes.
-From lifestyle adjustments to natural remedies, find relief and restore comfort to your eyes.
+From lifestyle adjustments to simple home remedies for dry eyes, find relief and restore comfort to your eyes.
 Click on the video to get started!

 Personal Experience: Source